Praveengdd/flask-user-books-restful-api/README.md

 ---

 ## 🚀 Features
-- Add and retrieve users
+- Registration and Login for Users
+- Protected route to access user by id
 - update user details
 - delete an user
 - Add books for a specific user